 What Are the Best Alternatives to Bug Bombs?

-Prevention is the best solution for all kinds of cockroaches.
-Sealing windows, doors, and random cracks, gaps, and holes around the house will help keep cockroaches out.
+Prevention is the best solution for cockroaches.
+Sealing windows, doors, random cracks, gaps, and holes around the house will help keep cockroaches out.
 By keeping a clean house and eliminating any food or water sources, you also give cockroaches few reasons to come into your home.

 The 2019 NC study included a test of gel baits as an alternative to bug bombs for roaches.
-They found that, unlike the foggers, gel baits were effective at removing infestations in the 10 homes they tested.
+They found that gel baits were effective at removing infestations in the 10 homes they tested, unlike the foggers.
 You can apply a product such as Combat Max Roach Killing Gel via syringe into hard-to-reach crevices where cockroaches congregate, leaving it to sit and kill any roaches that come into contact with it.

-Foggers are useful against a variety of bugs, but you need to exercise care and caution when combating cockroaches.
+Foggers are useful against several pests, but you must exercise care and caution when combating cockroaches.
 These products are extremely hazardous if misused, so you must carefully follow the manufacturer’s directions to protect your health and home.

 Featured Image Credit: Elnur, Shutterstock

-- 1 How to Bomb a House for Roaches
+- 1 The 10 Steps to Bomb a House for Roaches